XinghuaDong/blog/Lab1/index.md

 #### Verify with hello_world.cpp
 #### Commands used in the screenshot.2&3:
-- emcc hello_world.c -o hello.html
+- `emcc hello_world.c -o hello.html`
-- Node hello.js (Clearly print out “Hello World!” in terminal.)
+- `Node hello.js (Clearly print out "Hello World!" in terminal.)`
-- Python3 -m http.server
+- `Python3 -m http.server`
   - (Open browser then type in localhost:8000)
-- Open the hello.html (We can Clearly see the “Hello World!” in bowser. )
+- Open the hello.html
+  - (We can Clearly see the "Hello World!" in bowser. )

 ### Compare and Contrast execution time between native and wasm based code vases.